WeMoveEU/drupout/README.md

 # Drupout

-Drupal module to create Speakout campaigns from a webform.
+Drupal module to create and edit Speakout campaigns from a webform.
+## Create
-After inserting the submission into DB, the module calls the Speakout API to clone a template and replace some variables in that template.
+After the submission is saved into DB, the module calls the Speakout API to clone a template and replace some variables in that template.
+The returned campaign ID is saved in DB to be able to edit the campaign later.

+## Edit
+After the submission is saved into DB, the module calls the Speakout API to render a template (that is: clone without saving).
+The rendered values are sent in a new API to edit the existing campaign.

 ## Setup
 ### API user